 Volunteers working within DWT guidelines are covered by DWT Employer's Liability and Public Liability insurance policies.
 This applies to all volunteers who are working to instructions and within guidelines from their supervisor.
 DWT will cover you if you are injured or if you cause any injury or damage while carrying out agreed duties.
+(Children under 12 years old are not covered by this insurance, if they take part in any Wildlife Trust activities a parent or guardian must acknowledge that they will be responsible for the child).
 The complete DWT Health and Safety Policy is available on request.
 We also hold Professional Indemnity Insurance which covers volunteers whose role includes giving advice on our behalf.

-If you are using your own vehicle for DWT business then you will need to check with your insurance company to see if you require extra cover.
+If you are using your own vehicle for DWT business, then you will need to check with your insurance company to see if you require extra cover.